Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 - You can also make your sautéed chicken healthier by adding them to the dish.

-- Of course, you can also take command and create your own homemade peanut butter which is free from sugar and salt.
+- Of course, you can also take command and create your homemade peanut butter which is free from sugar and salt.

 The American Heart Association suggests consuming four servings of raw peanuts weekly.
 A serving of raw peanuts is equal to 1.5 ounces or a small handful.
-Eat raw peanuts in moderation because they are high in calories and they make you more susceptible to aflatoxin.
+Eat raw peanuts in moderation because they are high in calories and make you more susceptible to aflatoxin.

 Try Some Raw Peanuts Today!

-The bottom line is you can eat raw peanuts, but in moderation.
+The bottom line is you can eat raw peanuts but in moderation.
 Approximately, you can eat four 1.5 oz servings of raw peanuts every week.
 Just make sure that they are of the best quality.

 To eat raw peanuts safely, follow these easy steps.